 You enter the forest, your first real step into your new adventure.
 You stumble across a small but tranquil fountain with golden water pouring into the pool.
 Sitting on the edge of the fountain is an elf.
 This your first real challenge, a tricky first meeting.
 If you mismanage it, you could end up dead and having to restart the chapter.
 But if you do it right, you learn that this is Jelf, a sort of border guard and welcoming committee for humans travelling from Arcadia.

 You tell him about Paradox and ask what he knows, but the only Dragon he know is Clover, the Earth Dragon or Terra Viventium who tends the forests and rivers of Arboria.
 He mentions the flash flood.
 “The water seemed to come from the border cliff that leads to Kryokinya.
 Who knows what would have happened if she hadn’t stopped the water.”
 He looks at you with great pride.
 “But she is powerful and in tune with the land and we can always rely on her.”
 But he has no idea what Paradox is.
 You explain that he was washed down on the flash flood.
 Jelf says when the flood happened, all the Elves fled from the river, fearing terrible floods.
 “But, as I said, Clover, stopped it.”
 He says he supposes Clover might know something, but, as precious as she is to the Elves, she is also proud and aloof.
 Your chances of getting to speak with her are are slim to nothing.
 Jelf also says that the Elder Elf knows many secrets, but your chances of getting to speak with him are about the same.
 “Unless you win the Tournement, of course!”
 And he begins laughing.
 You ask him about the Tournement and he tells you about it.
-You can see why he laughed – you would have no chance.
+You can see why he laughed – you would have no chance, especially in Staff Fighting.
 You can thank him and leave, or you can risk more humiliation and ask him to train you for the tournement.

 The key characters in your chapter with a short biography.
 The biography should contain details that never make it to the page, but which help you decide their actions and reactions in a coherent way.
 Think about what your characters want.
 Remember character and story are intertwined.
 Include any character problems you need to solve.